VidCruiter Logo

 No more scheduling interviews for candidates

 One-way interviewing doesn’t require scheduling – you’ll need to send candidates an invitation link, but it’s up to them to record their answers before a deadline.
-Then raters review the interviews on their own time and make decisions promptly.
+Then, raters review the interviews at their convenience and make decisions promptly.

-Ideally, the process is structured so that every candidate has the same experience before, during, and after interviews.
-Structured interviewing requires some work to get set up.
-Still, once you’ve got a process in place, it is easier to bring in new or different interviewers because they can simply follow an interview guide or interview scorecard.
-These structured elements don’t replace training (or a training guide), but they can improve compliance by providing something to follow.
+Ideally, every candidate should have the same experience before, during, and after interviews.
+While structured interviewing requires some work to set up, once it’s in place, it is easier to bring in new or different interviewers.
+They can simply follow an interview guide and interview scorecard

-A predetermined structure is also beneficial for interview scheduling because uniformity and predictability allow you to focus on optimizing every task instead of wondering what comes next.
+Structured interviewing is also beneficial for interview scheduling because uniformity and predictability allow you to focus on optimizing every task, rather than wondering what comes next.

 Increase the predictive validity of your hiring process

-If you don’t intend on planning a structured process, focus on planning the most important details:
+If you don’t intend to use a structured interview process, focus on planning the most important details:

 Interview Scheduling Etiquette Tip #1